 Serrano Chile Lime Sauce

 For those looking for a little kick and a little something different, try this spicy twist on traditional mignonette sauce.
 To make a spicy sauce, mix 1 small finely minced serrano chile (discard the seeds to tame the heat, if you like) with 2 tablespoons lime juice and 2 tablespoons red wine vinegar, add salt to taste and some finely chopped cilantro, if you like.

 06 of 07

 Spicy Mignonette Sauce

-I felt like a culinary genius when I brought classic mignonette sauce and nuoc cham, the spicy Vietnamese sauce, together in this recipe.
+We felt like culinary geniuses when we brought classic mignonette sauce and nuoc cham, the spicy Vietnamese sauce, together in this recipe.
 It's amazing on raw oysters, but also truly shines when drizzled over grilled oysters.
 Peel and mince 1 small shallot and stir it into 1/2 cup cider vinegar, along with 1 to 2 tablespoons brown sugar, 1/4 to 1/2 teaspoons red chile flakes, and salt to taste.
 A bit of fish sauce is good, too.

 07 of 07